In my previous article, I explored the features available that simplify

 adjust the algorithm that parses the incoming value according to your needs.

-You can register them locally using the ModelBinder
+You can register them locally using the ModelBinder attribute

-or globally via MvcOptions
+or globally via MvcOptions.

 If you want to bind incoming strings to more complex types, the

-recommendation is to use a TypeConverter
+recommendation is to use a TypeConverter.
+That will be the

 subject of my next article.